Centralized vs. Decentralized Crypto Exchanges

 Pros:

-Enhanced anonymity: DEXs operate on principles that prioritize user privacy with minimal data requirements.
+Enhanced anonymity: What is the main difference between CEX and DEX?
+DEXs operate on principles that prioritize user privacy with minimal data requirements.
 The absence of centralized accounts and the utilization of blockchain technology contribute to increased anonymity for traders.

 Reduced counterparty risk: By facilitating peer-to-peer transactions through smart contracts, DEXs minimize counterparty risk.
 Traders retain control over their assets until the moment of trade execution, reducing reliance on intermediaries and enhancing overall security.